DropDaDeuce/LethalGargoyles/Plugin/Thunderstore/README.md

 This gargoyle's goal is to follow you around, and annoy you.
 But be wary, he's not so passive if you don't respect his space.

+Any feedback can be posted to my Github repo (link at the top of the page), or my forum in the [Lethal Company Modding Discord community](https://discord.com/channels/1168655651455639582/1312527029455032394)

 This is my first experience with Unity, C#, models, and animations.
 If you see any way I can improve the code, model, or the mod in general please let me know!

 I did all the voice lines myself and I'm willing to take voice line requests for this mod.
 I can't guarantee that each request will be approved.